Preparing a Solution

 Transfer to a final container: Once the solute has dissolved completely, transfer the solution to the final container, such as a volumetric flask or storage bottle.
 Rinse the container and any equipment used to ensure all the solution is transferred.

-Common Mistakes to Avoid
+Common Mistakes to Avoid:

-Adding Solute After Final Volume is Reached:
+Adding Solute After Solvent: